matthuisman/gdrivedl/README.md

 - `-P` `--directory-prefix` Output directory (default is current directory)
 - `-O` `--output-document` Download to a particular filename (defaults to the GDrive filename).
 Not valid when downloading folders.
-- `-s` `--sync` Sync local folder to remote folder (must use with -P --directory-prefix).
-Warning: This will delete local files that are not present on Gdrive.
 - `-q` `--quiet` Disable console output